symfony/symfony-docs/components/browser_kit.rst

 .. note::

-    The BrowserKit component can only make internal requests to your application.
+    In Symfony versions prior to 4.3, the BrowserKit component could only make internal requests to your application.
+Starting from Symfony 4.3, this component can also :ref:`make HTTP requests to any public site <component-browserkit-external-requests>` when using it in combination with the :doc:`HttpClient component </components/http_client>`.
-    If you need to make requests to external sites and applications, consider using `Goutte`_, a simple web scraper based on Symfony Components.

 Installation
 ------------